Mark-Assessment/r-troaca-sophisticated-wheels-m3-2/README.md

 ### **User Stories:**

 - As a user I want to see the subject matter of the page.
-- As a new user I want to be able to view the site without logging in.
+- As a new user I want to be able to register an account.
 - As a user I want to be able to create, read, update and delete a listing of my own car.
 - As a luxury car enthusiast, I want to be able to view the fleet of high end cars available in this showroom.
 - As a mobile user, I want the website to be responsive and all the sections of the website to be easily accessible and functional on my smartphone or tablet, ensuring a seamless experience regardless of the device I'm using.